Eblakeiii/stocks_analysis/README.md

 The evaluated data are then placed onto a summary worksheet.

-The processing time using arrays was shortened to .0859375 seconds for [2017](https://github.com/Eblakeiii/stocks_analysis/blob/master/resources/VBA_Challenge_2017.png) and .078125 seconds for [2018] (link).
+The processing time using arrays was shortened to .0859375 seconds for [2017](https://github.com/Eblakeiii/stocks_analysis/blob/master/resources/VBA_Challenge_2017.png) and .078125 seconds for [2018](https://github.com/Eblakeiii/stocks_analysis/blob/master/resources/VBA_Challenge_2018.png).

 ## Conclusion